 Year End Accounts - FAQs

-Do I need to create year-end accounts?
+Do I need to create year end accounts?

 What type of accounts do I need to create?

-Receipts & Payments Accounts
+Receipts and Payments (cash) Accounts

-Charities in the UK with an annual income below £250,000, will often be able to prepare simple Receipts & Payments accounts (as long as they are not charitable companies).
 Receipts & Payments accounts are a simple form of accounting that consists of a summary of all monies received and paid via the bank and in cash by the charity during its financial year, along with a statement of balances.

 The template for creating Receipts and Payments accounts can be found on the UK Charity Commission website here.
 Typically, you just need to enter a summary of your income for the year in section A1, a summary of Expenditure for the year in section A3, and your balance sheet totals in section B1.